dallatIkes/ProgSys/README.md

 # System Programming

 Welcome, thanks for using my system programming repository.
-Here I try to document every practival hands-on computer sessions.
+Here I try to document every practical hands-on computer sessions.
 It may not be up to date, but I'm working on it...

 ## Table of contents
 1. [How does it work ?](#how-does-it-work)